yvessavoy/news_analyzer/README.md

 on a specific day.

 ## Setup
+### Poetry
+All dependencies are management by the poetry dependency management system (https://python-poetry.org).
+You need to install it to be able to run the project.

+### Environment variables
-The following environment variables are needed to run news analyzer:
+The following environment variables are needed to run the news analyzer database setup:
 - export PYTHONPATH=$PYTHONPATH:/path/to/the/application
 - DB_USER: MySQL Username
 - DB_PASSWORD: MySQL Password
+- Run the setup-scripts: `poetry run python news_analyzer/database/setup.py``

+After the setup is complete, you can switch the db user according to the use case:
+- DB_USER: data_retrieval -> For running all reader-scripts (20min, blick, etc.)
+- DB_USER: report -> For running the visualize-script

 ## Available Scripts
 ### General